Adoptions With Love Blog

 Abortion is illegal in my state – can I travel for an abortion?

 Once abortion was banned in many states after the overturning of Roe v.
 Wade, many people began to question their option for traveling for medical care.
-In July, the U.S. House of Representatives passed legislation to protect the right to travel across state lines in order to get an abortion.
-While this may be an option for some, it is not a possibility for others, as the cost of travel can be out of reach.
+Most states do not prohibit traveling to another state for an abortion, and the few states that have placed restrictions on traveling for abortion – such as Idaho and Tennessee – have been questioned on whether this violates federal laws in place.
+While travelling may be an option for some, it is not a possibility for others, as the cost of travel can be out of reach.
 Since the fall of Roe, many private companies and organizations have stepped forward, offering to cover the travel expenses for those seeking an abortion.

 What are my other options/alternatives to abortion?

 If you are facing an unplanned pregnancy and you decide that abortion is not a path you can or would like to pursue, you have two other choices: parenthood or adoption.
-Parenting a child is a life changing experience that can bring many challenges and joys, but if you are not yet ready to parent, you may wish to pursue adoption.
+Parenting a child is a life-changing experience that can bring many challenges and joys, but if you are not yet ready to parent, you may wish to pursue adoption.
 Making an adoption plan is a brave, selfless, and loving choice that offers many benefits for birth parents.
-It is one that can offer plenty of reward and a lifetime of love and opportunity if it feels right for you.
+It is one that can offer plenty of rewards and a lifetime of love and opportunity.
 Making an adoption plan for your child is also a life-changing event.

 What is Roe v.
 Wade and why was it overturned?